Error messages in Visual Basic

-When you write, compile, or run a Visual Basic application, the following types of errors can occur:
+When you compile or run a Visual Basic application, the following types of errors can occur:

-Compile-time errors, which occur when you compile an application in Visual Studio or at a command prompt.
+Compile-time errors, which occur when you compile an application.

-Run-time errors, which occur when you run an application in Visual Studio or as a stand-alone executable file.
+Run-time errors, which occur when an application is running.

 For information about how to troubleshoot a specific error, see Additional Resources for Visual Basic Programmers.

 If a Visual Basic application tries to perform an action that the system can't execute, a run-time error occurs, and Visual Basic throws an Exception object.
 Visual Basic can generate custom errors of any data type, including

 Exception objects, by using the

 Throw statement.
 An application can identify the error by displaying the error number and message of a caught exception.
 If an error isn't caught, the application ends.